marktrovinger/obsidian_vault/Grad School/Algorithms/Hash Tables.md

 				* hash function would be $h(k) = k \bmod 701$ , given a char length of $2000$
 			* Multiplication method
 				* Two steps, first multiply the key $k$ by a constant $A$ between 0 and 1 extract fractional part of $kA = (kA - \lfloor kA \rfloor)$
+					* Knuth suggests of value of A should be the golden ratio
 				* Compute $\lfloor m(kA - \lfloor kA \rfloor ) \rfloor$
 				* The hash function $h(k) = \lfloor m(kA \bmod 1) \rfloor$
 * Example of hash for character strings: